mehulagg/gitlab/doc/development/secure_coding_guidelines.md

 ## Denial of Service (ReDoS) / Catastrophic Backtracking

-When a regular expression (regex) is matching against a string and can't find a match, it will sometimes backtrack to try other possibilities.
-For example when the regex `.*!$` is matching the string `hello!`, the `.*` will first match the entire string but then the `!` from the regex won't be able to match because the character has already been consumed.
+When a regular expression (regex) is used to search for a string and can't find a match, it may then backtrack to try other possibilities.

-When that happens, the Ruby regex engine will _backtrack_ one character to allow the `!` to match.
+For example when the regex `.*!$` matches the string `hello!`, the `.*` first matches the entire string but then the `!` from the regex is unable to match because the character has already been used.
+In that case, the Ruby regex engine _backtracks_ one character to allow the `!` to match.

 [ReDoS](https://owasp.org/www-community/attacks/Regular_expression_Denial_of_Service_-_ReDoS)
 is an attack in which the attacker knows or controls the regular expression used.